grafana/grafana/docs/sources/setup-grafana/installation/docker.md

 Each edition is available in two variants: Alpine and Ubuntu.
 See below.

-For documentation regarding the configuration of a docker image, refer to [configure a Grafana Docker image](https://grafana.com/docs/grafana/latest/administration/configure-docker/).
+For documentation regarding the configuration of a Docker image, refer to [configure a Grafana Docker image](https://grafana.com/docs/grafana/latest/administration/configure-docker/).

 This topic also contains important information about [migrating from earlier Docker image versions](#migrate-from-previous-docker-containers-versions).

 > **Note:** You can use [Grafana Cloud](https://grafana.com/products/cloud/features/#cloud-logs) to avoid the overhead of installing, maintaining, and scaling your observability stack.
-The free forever plan includes Grafana, 10K Prometheus series, 50 GB logs, and more.[Create a free account to get started](https://grafana.com/auth/sign-up/create-user?pg=docs-grafana-install&plcmt=in-text).
+The free forever plan includes Grafana, 10K Prometheus series, 50 GB logs, and more.
+[Create a free account to get started](https://grafana.com/auth/sign-up/create-user?pg=docs-grafana-install&plcmt=in-text).

 ## Alpine image (recommended)